Zabep (Rabeprazole Sodium)

 Pregnancy and Breastfeeding

-Tell your doctor if you are pregnant, planning to become pregnant, breastfeeding, or wish to breastfeed.
-Your doctor will discuss the risks and benefits of taking Zabep 20 during breastfeeding.
+Discuss with your doctor if you are pregnant, planning to become pregnant, or breastfeeding, as they will weigh the risks and benefits.

 Drug Interactions